dahak-metagenomics/dahak/workflows/read_filtering/README.md

 docker pull quay.io/biocontainers/pandaseq:2.11--1
 ```

-#### make a directory called data and retrieve some data using the osfclient
+#### Make a directory called data and retrieve some data using the osfclient
 ```
 mkdir data
 cd data